 The batarian was waiting patiently near the door, watching her.
 She couldn't spot a weapon and she couldn't hear backup moving into position.
 With one last glance at the back of the bar, she decided to risk it.

 He silently gestured outside as she approached.
 She pulled the gun tucked under her shirt a little freer as he stepped through in front.

 There was a bubbled, transparent force field arched out over the doors as a shield against the dust and polluted air.
 At that moment it was doing double duty as a guard against the rain, which had begun to pour down in thick, slightly greenish sheets.
 Despite the shield and the dry, recycled air blowing through the doors of the Cantina, she could smell sulfur.

 "It's acid rain."
 There was a figure just beyond the throw of light from the bar, facing out into the motley jumble of colony buildings.

 Shepard glanced left and right.
 No drawn muzzles in ambush.
 Journalists, then?
 Undercover C-Sec?

 "That rain'll burn a hole right through your skin."
 The figure turned.
 "For all our brains, nature'll still fry us up for dinner whenever the bitch wants."

 A woman about her mother's age stepped into the light.
 She had brown, wind-leathered skin and thick black hair shot through with grey.
 A rash of small scars over her forehead and down one cheek told Shepard she'd had history with a shrapnel explosion.
-When she smiled, her teeth shone gleaming white.
+When she smiled, her teeth shone the gleaming white that only cosmetic dentistry could produce.
 "Good'ta meet ya, friend."
 A hand came towards her.